Rules & Regulations

 • In compliance with Maine State Department of Environmental Protection Regulations, mechanical repairs to all vehicles, with the exception of changing a flat tire or jump-starting a dead battery, are prohibited on campus.
 Vehicles requiring other mechanical repairs must be driven or towed to an off-campus service facility.
 Changing or draining any vehicle fluids is prohibited on University property.
 All University vehicles must be serviced in locations designated for that purpose.
 The washing of motor vehicles is prohibited on campus, and vehicles must be washed at locations dedicated for that purpose.

-E. Specific Information:
+E. Specific Information

-F. Penalties:
+F. Penalties

-Any violation of these Rules and Regulations may result in being cited, removed, and towed or immobilization; and/or other appropriate disciplinary actions, including, but not limited to, proceedings under the Student Conduct Code; proceedings under State of Maine law or any combination of such penalties.
+Failure to comply with the Rules and Regulations may result in being cited, removed, and towed or immobilization; and/or other appropriate disciplinary actions, including, but not limited to, proceedings under the Student Conduct Code; proceedings under State of Maine law or any combination of such penalties.
 Additional citations can be issued if the original violation is not corrected within 24 hours.
 If after 24 hours the vehicle is still in violation another citation can be written.

-• No current UMAINE disabled permit or placard displayed.
+-No current UMAINE disabled permit or placard displayed.

-• No valid state disabled plate or placard displayed.
+-No valid state disabled plate or placard displayed.

-• Parked in the accessible/handicap egress area (zebra striped).
+-Parked in the accessible/handicap egress area (zebra striped).

 $200

-Parking in a posted Fire Lane. $150
+Parking in a posted Fire Lane

-Using an unauthorized permit that has been altered, found, stolen, or counterfeited. $100
+Using an unauthorized permit that has been altered, found, stolen, or counterfeited.

-Parking in an unpaved area or on the turf. $50
+Parking in an unpaved area or on the turf.

 $50